 Starbucks workers in Baltimore area join movement to unionize workplace

-The retailer, meanwhile, has objected to petitions filed by individual stores around the U.S. and taken steps to convince workers they’ll be worse off with “a union between us.”
+The retailer, meanwhile, has objected to petitions filed by individual stores around the United States and taken steps to convince workers they’ll be worse off with “a union between us.”

-In the N. Charles Street cafe, business has steadily picked up, and workers find themselves too often running out of supplies, short-staffed on shifts and feeling pressured to stay late or come in when sick.
-Worse, many say, is the perception that the company dismisses their concerns, seeming to spend money to fight organizing workers instead of fixing problems they encounter day-to-day.
+In the North Charles Street cafe, business has steadily picked up, and workers say they find themselves too often running out of supplies, short-staffed on shifts and feeling pressured to stay late or come in when sick.
+Worse, many say, is the perception that the company dismisses their concerns, seeming to spend money to fight organizing workers instead of fixing problems they encounter day to day.

 “The people making the decisions don’t know what it’s like to work as a barista at a store,” said Kieren Levy, 21, a Bolton Hill resident who works both at Starbucks and as a tattoo artist.
 “It’s just difficult, and we deserve to have better working conditions and better pay.”